marmelab/react-admin/docs/TranslationWriting.md

 # Writing An I18nProvider

-An `i18nProvider` should be an object with tree methods:
+An `i18nProvider` should be an object with three methods:

 ```jsx
 // in src/i18nProvider.js